-Primarily because they build stronger organizations!
-New studies have found that the quality of reference librarians' service to the public seems unchanged since the mid-1980s when McClure and Hernon found that librarians were unhelpful approximately 50% of the time (Dewdney 1994,218).
-This is of course increasingly problematic considering the increase in the technological facilities within libraries, such as numerous online indexes, databases, and the Internet.
-Librarians will be expected to have knowledge of them, and become specialists in electronic resources.
-With coaching and mentoring programs resulting in increased work performance and enhancement of job skills in the corporate and non-profit world, we believe these techniques can help staff become better at their jobs, and therefore, provide higher quality service.
+Primarily because they build stronger organizations.
+New studies have found that the quality of reference librarians' service to the public is unchanged since the mid-1980s when McClure and Hernon found that librarians were unhelpful approximately 50% of the time (Dewdney 1994,218).
+This is increasingly problematic considering the technological facilities within libraries, such as numerous online indexes, databases, and the Internet.
+Librarians are expected to become specialists in electronic resources.
+Since coaching and mentoring programs result in increased work performance and enhancement of job skills in corporate and non-profit sectors, we believe these techniques can help library staff become better at their jobs, and provide higher quality service.

-As managers in a library system, it is up to us to guide and direct employees, and are ultimately responsible for the performance or lack of performance that exists in the workplace.
-In the years before the catastrophic recession of the 1970s, jobs were secure and libraries were heavily entrenched under the umbrella of the nation state, getting large grants and big book budgets.
-There was no Internet, nor were cable companies offering two hundred channels to surf out everything from how to make the perfect golf swing, to indepth analysis of health and financial matters.
-Libraries had their fingertips on the information pulse, and they were considered stable, necessary, albeit expensive centers of knowledge.
+As managers in a library system, it is up to us to guide and direct employees.
+We are ultimately responsible for the performance or lack of performance that exists in the workplace.
+Prior to the catastrophic recession of the 1970s, jobs were much more secure than they are today, and libraries were safely ensconced under the umbrella of the nation state, getting large grants and big book budgets.
+There was no Internet, nor were cable companies offering hundreds of channels about everything from how to make the perfect golf swing, how to make a gourmet meal, to indepth analysis of health and financial matters.
+Libraries had their fingertips on the information pulse, and they were considered important, necessary, albeit expensive centers of knowledge.

-Libraries, as part of the welfare state are now in flux: shifting to a Post-Fordist paradigm leading to a fundamental reconceptualization of the library in a market society.
+Libraries are in flux, shifting to a Post-Fordist paradigm, leading to a fundamental reconceptualization of the library in a market society.
 As Harris and Marshall emphasize in Reorganizing Canadian Libraries, "financial restraint and technological change are resulting in marked changes in organizational structures and work patterns in libraries" (Harris 1997,1).
-Conceivably, libraries are currently global information sites, with librarians funneling through and disseminating information for their clients, but there is a lot more competition out there.
-We, as managers, must help employees expand their individual skills and reach their full potential.
+Conceivably, libraries are currently global information sites, with librarians sifting through and disseminating information for their clients, but there is a lot more competition out there.
+As managers, we must help employees expand their individual skills and help them reach their full potential.

-The key is it is a way to give employees instruction on how they can better use the skills and expertise they already have more effectively (Bentley 1996,112).
+The key is to make sure that employees receive instruction on how they can more effectively use the skills and expertise they already have (Bentley 1996,112).
 Coaching assists in "improving or developing performance" (Lewis 1996,109).
-An example would be a fine-tuning or a reminder of the reference interviews' five microskills, which includes the all-important, follow-up questions, which librarians often ignore.
-There is a focus on results, the exploration of specific problems, and opportunities to develop better skills (Megginson 1995,30).
+An example would be a fine-tuning or a reminder course on the reference interviews' five microskills, which includes the all-important follow-up question, which librarians often overlook.
+Coaching focuses on results, specific problems, and opportunities to develop better skills (Megginson 1995,30).
 This differs greatly from training, which involves teaching new skills (Bentley 1996,112).

-The coaching process focuses more on eliciting information, asking questions, and focusing on details, than about telling people what to do.
-For example, the Odyssey Group uses basic guidelines in their coaching format, including the overriding belief that a coach's fundamental job is to LISTEN, PAY ATTENTION, PROBE RATHER THAN CONDUCT AN INQUISITION, DON'T JUDGE, and "help people learn and grow through experience rather than direction or advice giving" (Supervision 1997,4).
-Coaches may be managers within the system, and the best coach, according to John Kotter, professor at Harvard Business School, is most likely your own boss (Nakache 1997,208).
-However, many are freelance consultants who can attribute the recent explosion in coaching to the downsizing of human resource departments and the trend of working at home (Canadian Business 1997,205).
-It can be a lucrative career helping to provide clients with advice on setting goals, working more efficiently, and becoming more focused and motivated (Canadian Business 1997,205).
+The coaching process is more about eliciting information, asking questions, and examining details, rather than about telling people what to do.
+For example, in its coaching methodology, the Odyssey Group stresses that a coach's fundamental job is to LISTEN, PAY ATTENTION, PROBE RATHER THAN CONDUCT AN INQUISITION, DON'T JUDGE, and "help people learn and grow through experience rather than direction or advice giving" (Supervision 1997,4).
+Coaches may be managers within the system.
+According to John Kotter, professor at Harvard Business School, the best coach is most likely your own boss (Nakache 1997,208).

-Library systems in general, are becoming decentralized, creating huge networks of interconnected links, or the global 'virtual library'.
-The organizational patterns of individual libraries have been broken down, developing large departments within libraries, which are often merged with the computer services branch (Harris 1997,14).
-What emerges from this restructuring process is the creation of teams.
-Team work is considered the panacea for the workplace in today's society.
+Library systems are becoming more and more decentralized, creating huge networks of interconnected databases.
+Fundamentally, a global virtual library.
+The organizational pattern of individual libraries has been broken down, creating large departments within libraries, which are often merged with the technical services branch (Harris 1997,14).
+Emerging from this restructuring process is the creation of teams.
+Team work is considered a panacea for today's workplace.
 Coaching can increase the performance of individuals and teams by maximizing potential.
 As the article Coaching: The New Way to Manage Corporate Success points out, teams have in many ways replaced traditional management systems and need good coaching to be successful (Supervision 1997,3).
 A good coach will "expand on principles of leadership and empowerment . . . because it is practical and it works (Supervision 1997,3).
 As Casey Stengel once said, "It is easy to get the players.
 Gettin' 'em to play together, that's the hardest part."
-Overall, the aim of coaching is to offer suggestions for improvement, and to empower people.
+Overall, the aim of coaching is to offer suggestions for improvement and to empower people.

 Mentoring is a process of aiding another with transitions; it is about one person helping another (Megginson 1995,14).
-It involves one person, the mentor, helping another person or mentee to reach his or her goals, through coaching, counseling, guidance, sponsoring, and the parlaying of knowledge (Stueart 1993,144).
+It involves one person, the mentor, helping another person or mentee reach their goals, through coaching, counseling, guidance, sponsoring, and the parlaying of knowledge (Stueart 1993,144).
 Mentoring is usually "a three-way beneficial process," which helps the mentor, the mentee, and the organization (Stueart 1993,144).
-The primary function of a mentoring relationship is to further the career of the mentee, but the person being mentored is not the only one who benefits from the relationship.
+The primary function of a mentoring relationship is to further the career of the mentee; however, the person being mentored is not the only one who benefits from the relationship.

-Mentors are benefitted by the prestige of having the ability to develop such a relationship, as well as providing an ally and getting job assistance from the mentee, in addition to learning more about the organization themselves (Stueart 1993,144).
-Of course, the workplace will always derive success from such relationships by reaping "increased productivity, reduced turnover in staff, properly socialized employees," and a solid management team (Stueart 1993,144-145).
+Mentors are benefited in a number of ways: 1.) the prestige of developing such a relationship; 2.) acquiring an ally; 3.) getting job assistance from the mentee; and 4.) learning more about the organization themselves (Stueart 1993,144).
+Workplaces will always enjoy success from such relationships by experiencing "increased productivity, reduced turnover in staff, and properly socialized employees" (Stueart 1993,144-145).
+A solid management team is another outcome.

-If one follows Chip R. Bell's perception of mentoring, as laid out in Managers as Mentors, it can be an uplifting experience, even a spiritual coming together of mentor and mentee (Bell 1996,x).
-Mentoring must have a synergy between the players, in a "power-free facilitation of learning . . . through consultation and affection rather than constriction and assessment (Bell 1996,x1).
-Finally, mentoring has become an effective method in helping employees become orientated with the workplace setting, gives them support and coaching, and shows them how to make informed decisions regarding their career advancements (Murray 1995).
-Mentoring provides a greater knowledge of the workplace, increased retention of the best and brightest people, and acts as an anchor of stability.
+In Managers as Mentors, Chip R. Bell describes mentoring as an uplifting experience; a spiritual coming together of mentor and mentee (Bell 1996,x).
+Mentoring requires a synergy between the players, in a "power-free facilitation of learning, through consultation and affection, rather than constriction and assessment" (Bell 1996,x1).
+Finally, mentoring has become an effective method in helping employees become orientated with the workplace setting, gives them support, and shows them how to make informed decisions about their career (Murray 1995).
+Mentoring increases employee retention, particularly of the best and brightest people, and acts as an anchor of stability.
 As Margo Murray writes in Mentoring the New Masters:

 The key to mentoring is to closely link it to the mission, goals, and priority strategies of the organization.
 Only an integrated, facilitated process which is linked to current and future mission or business imperatives can be expected to stand the buffeting of the winds of change.
 Of course, mentoring must be monitored and tracked to measure its impact (Murray 1995).

-Both coaching and mentoring are great opportunities for learning, which use "effective questioning that brings insight, which fuels curiosity, which cultivates wisdom" (Bell 1996,68).
-Asking questions, rather than telling or ordering is the fundamental component which brings the processes of mentoring and coaching together.
-This implies, of course, that you must be an excellent listener and communicator.
-However, they are very different concepts.
-Mentoring encompasses coaching, but it also focuses on the individual, his or her performance, within a context of objectives (Lewis 1996,33).
+Both coaching and mentoring are great opportunities for learning.
+Both use "effective questioning that brings insight, which fuels curiosity, which cultivates wisdom" (Bell 1996,68).
+Both require you to be an excellent listener and communicator.
+Asking questions, rather than telling or ordering is the fundamental component that typifies both mentoring and coaching.
+But in most ways, they are very different concepts.
+Mentoring actually encompasses coaching; it also focuses on the individual, and his or her performance, within a context of objectives (Lewis 1996,33).
 Mentoring is unique "in that it does not exclude other methods, but exists alongside them, complementing them and adding value" (Lewis 1996,x).
 In an article entitled Developing Employees, Steve Truelove makes the following distinctions:

 1. Coaches focus on a specific set of problems, or the "results of the job," exploring solutions and opportunities for the employee to use (Megginson 1995,30).